AMWA-TV/nmos-content-model/specifications/ContentModel.md

 Sources shall have the following attributes in addition to those specified by the Resource base class:

 - **parents**, UUIDs referencing all of the Sources whose Flows were brought together (see Flow's parents attribute).
-- **format**: a URI starting with "urn:x-nmos:format:", followed by "video", "audio", "data", or "mux", according to to the type of Source.
+- **format**: a URI starting with "urn:x-nmos:format:", followed by "video", "audio", "data", or "mux", according to the type of Source.

 Sources may have the following optional attributes: